COOLING

 -

 Efficiency: Each AC model is rated on the basis of its Seasonal Energy Efficiency Ratio (SEER).
 The higher the SEER, the better.
-Choose a central unit with a SEER of at least 14.5.
-And choose an Energy Star-rated model to you use less power and spend less money with every use.
+Choose a central unit with a SEER of at least 14.5; an Energy Star-rated model will use less power and save you money.
+A "qualified" electric heat-pump system will earn most Louisville households a rebate and/or tax credit.

 A mini-split system cools or heats and cools spaces smaller than a whole house.
 The left unit mounts on an indoor wall; the right, on an exterior wall.